 3. iSUPs are easy to store and relatively inexpensive

-iSUPs, AKA inflatable Stand Up Paddleboards are relatively small and easy to store when rolled up and packed in a bag.
+iSUPs, AKA inflatable Stand Up Paddleboards, are relatively small and easy to store when rolled up and packed in a bag.
 Not only are they easy to bring along on trips, but compared to the cost of a performance mountain bike, quite inexpensive.
 You can get into the sport with a quality budget iSUP package starting around $500.
+(One of our favorite options is the Nautical series from iRocker)

 4. Accessible for all levels of fitness and athleticism